 The long-awaited construction and redesign of the main roads connecting the Pell Bridge to Newport has commenced after more than a decade of planning.
 The goal of the project and reconfiguration of the roads surrounding this area is to improve traffic flow and to help unite the north and south ends of the city together.
 The new plans will link busy downtown Newport and the North End in a much safer, efficient, and pedestrian friendly way.
 This promises to be one of the biggest changes to the city of Newport since the completion of the Pell Bridge in 1968.

 In addition to improved road conditions or designs and safety, the new design frees up 25 acres of land.
-This will allow for development opportunities and a necessary park-and-ride lot and many other commercial developments.
+This allows for development opportunities, a necessary park-and-ride lot, and many other commercial developments.
 This lot will provide another RIPTA shuttle stop and works well within this wet-land area.
 A share-use path, and dog park, will be created and built near CCRI to encourage connectivity between Middletown and Newport.

 Proper precautions will be taken as the construction is underway.
 Demolition and construction will be done at off-peak hours under noise control limits.
 Additionally, road closures and other traffic interruptions due to work will be identified and the public will be notified.
 The Rhode Island Department of Environmental Management will oversee the work to ensure safety and proper demolish.

 The completion of the bridge on-ramp realign will really be a beginning as the excess land will become available for redevelopment, and the new innovation district will begin to grow.
 This should help knit the two halves of the city back together into a single prosperous whole.